What is a collection?

 - An email address - this will appear publicly on the collection page to allow the owners/moderators of the collection to be contacted by users.

 - A URL for a custom header image - this should be a jpg, gif or png file, and will appear instead of the default blue collection header on the collection page.
-It should automatically resize and tile to fit the screen.
+It should automatically tile to fit the screen.

 - A brief description of the collection: this will be shown on the collection home page, and also on the page showing all collections, so it should give the user a short, general overview of what the collection is about.
 The maximum length is 1250 characters.